MaxGabriel/maxgabriel.github.com/_posts/2013-03-25-Categories.md

 Categories are an Objective-C feature that allow you to add methods to an already defined class--even one for which you don't have access to the source.
 Categories enable highly semantic, decomposable programming.
 Let's explore what categories can do.

-A recent login screen design I implemented called for a navigation bar button to push to a signup view controller.
-But in the case where the user got to the login page *from* signup, it needed to pop backwards to the signup controller.
-Here was my first approach:

-    int controllersCount = self.navigationController.viewControllers.count;
-    if (controllersCount >= 2) {
-	    if ([[self.navigationController.viewControllers objectAtIndex:controllersCount-2] isKindOfClass:SignupViewController.class] {
-	        [self.navigationController popViewControllerAnimated:YES];
-        } else {
-            // Custom transition method
-        }
-    } else {
-        // Custom transition method
-    }

-This is my refactor using categories:

-    if ([self.previousViewController isKindOfClass:SignupViewController.class]) {
-        [self.navigationController popViewControllerAnimated:YES];
-    } else {
-        //Custom transition method
-    }

-Much better.
-This code isn't prone to off-by-one errors, is more semantic, more concise, and doesn't instantiate any temporary variables.
-Here's the category backing it:

-    //
-    @interface UIViewController (NavigationStack)
-    @property (nonatomic, readonly) UIViewController *previousViewController;
-    @end
-    @implementation UIViewController (NavigationStack)
-    - (UIViewController *)previousViewController
-    {
-        return [self.navigationController viewControllerPreviousTo:self];
-    }
-    @end

-Which is in turn backed by this `UINavigationController` category:

-    - (UIViewController *)viewControllerPreviousTo:(UIViewController *)viewController
-    {
-        if (![self.viewControllers containsObject:viewController]) {
-            return nil;
-        } else if (self.rootViewController == viewController) {
-            return nil;
-        } else {
-            return self.viewControllers[[self.viewControllers indexOfObjectIdenticalTo:viewController]-1];
-        }
-    }

-This code is documentable, testable, and reusable.
-It keeps logic about the navigation stack outside of a view controller subclass responsible for logging in users.

 ###Cleaning up code

 Categories have the potential to massively clean up code, and do so in a way that makes testing easy.
-I was recently working on a data structure for a grouped table view that automatically inserts/deletes/replaces the rows of the table view.
+I was recently working on a data structure for a grouped table view that automatically inserts/deletes/replaces the rows of the table view; here's one method:

     - (void)addSections:(NSArray *)sections
     {
-        NSUInteger currentLastSection = [self.groupedStreamSections count];
+        NSUInteger currentLastSection = [self.sectionObjects count];
-        [self.groupedStreamSections addObjectsFromArray:sections];
+        [self.sectionObjects addObjectsFromArray:sections];
         [self.tableView insertSections:[NSIndexSet indexSetWithIndexesInRange:NSMakeRange(currentLastSection, [sections count])]
                       withRowAnimation:UITableViewRowAnimationAutomatic];
     }